24 MLB Hall of Famers Playing in Unusual Positions

 Primary Position: Second Baseman and Third Baseman

-Paul Molitorto, although he was known primarily for his defensive skills as a second and third baseman, played four games as a left fielder and four as right fielder.
+Paul Molitorto, although he was known mainly for his defensive skills as a second and third baseman, played four games as a left fielder and four as right fielder.
 The former occurred during the 1981 season and the latter in 1986.
 The 1991 season is when he would also switch over to the role of first baseman, and would not play at another position since.
 In 1981 he would play 42 games as a center fielder.
 He would also assume the role of shortstop 52 times, mostly during his second season, where he played at that position 31 times.

 Stats